tj-django/django-clone/README.md

 > :warning: This method won't copy over related objects like Many to Many/One to Many relationships.

+> :warning: Ensure that required fields skipped from being cloned are passed in using the `attrs` dictionary.

 ```python

 In [1]: from model_clone import create_copy_of_instance